dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 ### prefer_contains

-_Always false because indexOf is always greater or equal -1._
+_Always 'false' because 'indexOf' is always greater than or equal to -1._

-_Always true because indexOf is always greater or equal -1._
+_Always 'true' because 'indexOf' is always greater than or equal to -1._

 _Unnecessary use of 'indexOf' to test for containment._